 In addition to the protectiveness and ability to achieve the RAO, sustainability should be considered, in accordance with the Department of the Navy Environmental Restoration Program Manual (Navy, 2018).
 Therefore, a sustainability assessment was conducted using SiteWise Version 3.0 (SiteWise), a standalone tool that assesses the environmental footprint of a removal alternative to compare the overall life-cycle environmental impacts of each remedy (Battelle, 2013).
 The sustainability assessment provides an additional comparison criterion with respect to effectiveness, implementability, and costs that may allow options with smaller environmental impacts to be selected when all other criteria are met.
-The sustainability assessment is included in Appendix B. In addition, the environmental footprint of the selected alternative may be further evaluated in the design phase of the project to explore opportunities to optimize the environmental footprint of the removal action.
+The sustainability assessment is included in Appendix B. In addition, the environmental footprint of the selected alternative may be further evaluated in the design phase of the project to explore opportunities to optimize the environmental footprint of the project and integrate sustainable remediation best practices in the design, construction, and operation of the removal action.